Amplitude Factorization in the Electroweak Standard Model: A complete flow picture

 Representing the Lorentz structure $p_\mu \sigma^\mu$ with a ``momentum dot'' $p_\mu \sigma^\mu=\raisebox{-3 pt}{ }$, and similarly $p_\mu \bar{\sigma}^\mu=\raisebox{-3 pt}{ }$, we have, for an exchange between two legs, the chiral structure (drawn in black on top of a gray Feynman diagram) to the left below for two left-chiral fermions and the structure to the right if $i$ is left-chiral, and $j$ is right-chiral \beq \raisebox{-20 pt}{ } \raisebox{-20 pt}{ } . \eeq Here, to the left, the dashed line connecting the outgoing particles $i$ and $j$ is the graphical representation of the spinor inner product $[j\,i]$.
 After the exchange, the particles $i$ and $j$ are thus connected by a ``chirality flow''.
 The momentum dots connect somewhere within the blob and (naively) complicates the chirality structure of the rest of the diagram.
-However, as we will show in the supplemental material a complete set of chirality-flow structures connecting the external spinors can be given by considering the contractions \beq \eeq for some four-vector $p$ contracted with $\sigma/\sigmabar$, and some antisymmetric rank two tensor $A_{\mu \nu}$ contracted with $\frac{1}{2}\left(\sigma^\mu \sigmabar^\nu -\sigma^\nu \sigmabar^\mu\right)$, and for connections between all pairs of external particles.
+However, as we will show below, a complete set of chirality-flow structures connecting the external spinors can be given by considering the contractions \beq \eeq for some four-vector $p$ contracted with $\sigma/\sigmabar$, and some antisymmetric rank two tensor $A_{\mu \nu}$ contracted with $\frac{1}{2}\left(\sigma^\mu \sigmabar^\nu -\sigma^\nu \sigmabar^\mu\right)$, and for connections between all pairs of external particles.
 Before the exchange, the particles $i$ and $j$ to the left in \eqref{eq:photon-exchange} were thus contracted to some (other) external particles via these structures.

 After the exchange, the chirality flows (of the type in \eqref{eq:flows}) to which $i$ and $j$ were contracted, will be connected to each other via the double momentum-dot structure in the left diagram.
 This gives rise to structures with up to 2+2+2 Lorentz index contractions (in case $i$ and $j$ connected to two different chirality-flow structures of type $\raisebox{-3 pt}{ }$).
-As seen in the supplemental material all these structures can be simplified back to a linear combination of the flows in \eqref{eq:flows}.